Comparison

 Kit

-Kit is the better fit when email supports launches, products, or paid audience workflows.
+Kit is the better fit when email supports launches, products, paid audience workflows, or subscriptions.

 General small-business default